echeran/smile-of-murugan/webbook/chapter13.md

 into books (*kāṇṭam*) and the subdivision into cantos (*pațalam*) is taken from Vālmīki, too.
 The epic is basically modelled on the rhetoric of Sanskrit *kāvyas*, not on the more indigenous Tamil epic tradition.
-And, above all, Kampaṉ is a learned poet,¹ and his great erudition in both Sanskrit and Tamil tradition, written and oral, is evident everywhere.
+And, above all, Kampaṉ is a learned poet,[^saying-kampan-greatest-in-learning] and his great erudition in both Sanskrit and Tamil tradition, written and oral, is evident everywhere.
 On the other hand, the Tamil poet introduced significant changes into minor episodes, and some of